DB-ERRSA/errsa-mc-knowledgebase/docs/index.md

 ---

-## Golden Rules
+## Operating Rules
-!!! warning "Never break production"
+!!! warning "Change control"
-    Always take a backup before plugin updates or config changes.
+    Back up before modifying plugins or configs.

-!!! tip "Document everything"
+!!! tip "Documentation discipline"
-    If you change it, update this wiki the same day (or it didn’t happen).
+    If you change it, update the wiki the same day.

-!!! info "Single source of truth"
+!!! info "Source of truth"
-    This wiki is the official handoff reference for future ERRSA MC admins.
+    This wiki is the handoff reference for future ERRSA MC admins.